Artist Bio

 Adulphina Imuede was born on October 25th in Auchi, Edo State, Nigeria.
 During her early childhood, her family relocated to Lagos due to her father’s service in the Nigerian army.
 Growing up in a disciplined military household, she turned to drawing as a way to express emotions and desires that were often unspoken.

-Her figures, often wide-eyed and thoughtful, with gentle colour palettes, live in emotional worlds that feel intimate and expansive, inviting you to slow down and feel.
+Her figures, with gentle colour palettes, live in worlds that feel intimate and expansive, inviting you to slow down and feel.
 She sees art as a therapeutic space for the maker and the viewer.

 Currently residing and working in Lagos, Adulphina Imuede remains committed to expanding her practice.